 Gaia originally stood for Global Astrometric Interferometer for Astrophysics.
 As the project evolved, the single interferometer concept was replaced by a new payload design.
 The mission name remained, however, even though it no longer reflects the methods used to perform the science operations

-The Gaia spacecraft consists of three major functional modules: the payload module, the mechanical service module and the electrical service module.
-It carries a single integrated instrument that comprises three major functions: astrometry, photometry and spectrometry.
-The three functions use two common telescopes and a shared focal plane, with each function having a dedicated area on the large 0.5m × 1m CCD detector array.
+The Gaia spacecraft consists of three major functional modules: the payload module, the mechanical service module, and the electrical service module.
+It carries a single integrated instrument that comprises three major functions: astrometry, photometry, and spectrometry.
+The three functions use two common telescopes and a shared focal plane, with each function having a dedicated area on the large 0.5 m × 1m CCD detector array.

 The payload consists of a single integrated instrument the design of which is characterised by:

-Gaia will operate in a Lissajous-type orbit, around the L2 point of the Sun-Earth system, which is located 1.5 million km from the Earth in the anti-Sun direction.
+Gaia operates in a Lissajous-type orbit, around the L2 point of the Sun-Earth system, which is located 1.5 million km from the Earth in the anti-Sun direction.
 The orbit is not impacted by Earth eclipses.
 The orbit period is about 180 days and the size of the orbit is typically 340 000 × 90 000 km.
 An operational lifetime of 5 years is planned.

 Science operations are conducted from the European Space Astronomy Centre (ESAC, Villafranca del Castillo, Spain).